mikelogaciuk/mikelogaciuk/README.md

 I usually write various integrity checks around our sales data, altogether with API's.
 I am familiar with data modeling, wrangling, moving it out from one place into another.

-:x: Since my job is to:
+Since my job is to:

-:asterisk: obtain and move or wrangle specific sales data between POS & ERP systems,
+- obtain and move or wrangle specific sales data between POS & ERP systems,
-:asterisk: altogether with many integrity reports,
+- altogether with many integrity reports,
-:asterisk: and because of my **NDA**.
+- and because of my **NDA**.

-:interrobang: It's hard for me to share internal code as others.
+:interrobang: It's hard for me to share internal code as others :x:.

-:hash: However I plan to cover it up with some custom things in future :smile:!
+However I plan to cover it up with some custom things in future :smile:!

 ## Stats